 Defenses to Drug Crimes

 In Florida, drug crimes are taken very seriously and if you are convicted, there is a good chance you will go to jail.
-Therefore, you should always speak with a St. Petersburg criminal defense lawyer to understand how best to handle the charges against you.
+Therefore, you should always speak with a Tampa criminal defense lawyer to understand how best to handle the charges against you.
 If you are charged with a Florida drug crime, you can raise a number of defenses including: